donsheehy/fwcg2022/registration.md

 There is no registration fee, but registering is important to help us plan for food and other local arrangements.

-If you are only attending remotely, please also register so that we can communicate with you regarding the
+If you are only attending remotely, please also register so that we can communicate with you.